UPEI Contemporary Music Festival March 6-13

 The UPEI Department of Music is thrilled to be hosting its first Contemporary Music Festival, March 6-13, 2026.
 All events are open to the public and take place on campus, in Steel Recital Hall or the Performing Arts Centre Theatre (where indicated).

-A celebration of adventurous, compelling music of a variety of genres composed or created within the last few decades, the festival will feature UPEI Music faculty in performance as well as several guest artists, including: pianist Megaria Halim, electronic cellist and composer Cris Derksen, experimental jazz trio Forgalhorn, and internationally renowned French contemporary music ensemble Proxima Centauri.
-Performances will introduce five world premieres, including a commissioned work for saxophones composed by Juno-nominated composer Amy Brandon, a PEI native.
+A celebration of adventurous, compelling music of a variety of genres composed or created within the last few decades, the festival will feature UPEI Music faculty in performance as well as several guest artists, including: pianist Megaria Halim, Indigenous cellist and composer Cris Derksen, experimental jazz trio Forgalhorn, and internationally renowned French contemporary music ensemble Proxima Centauri.
+Performances will introduce five world premieres, including a commissioned work for saxophones composed by ECMA and Juno-nominated composer Amy Brandon, a PEI native.
 Brandon will also give a public talk on her work; masterclasses, workshops, and talks will also be offered by Cris Derksen and members of Proxima Centauri.

 Festival Schedule: